 The OKKA Foundation for Teaching, Education and Personal Development is a non-profit foundation supporting the educational sector.
-Its background organisations are the Trade Union of Education in Finland OAJ, Association of Vocational Teachers, the Adult Education Teachers Union, and the Kindergarten Teachers Union in Finland.
+Its background organisations are The Trade Union of Education in Finland OAJ, Association for OAJ’s Vocational Educators and Trainers OAO, and Early Childhood Education Teachers Union of Finland (ECE Teachers Union).

 The mission of the OKKA Foundation is to act for the development and augmentation of influence and valuation of the teaching and education field, to promote scientific research of the field, and to support arts education.

 The OKKA Foundation organises training and study trips, awards grants and acknowledgements, practices publication activity, and supports sustainability work of educational institutions by training, consulting and guidance and awarding sustainable development certificates.